arexbold/TripleBondChallenge/README.md

 - **Win:** Defeat Red(???) in Mt Silver.
 This fight happens immediately after you beat the Champ at the Elite Four. **NO YOU DON'T GO TO KANTO**
 - **Lose:** If **any one** of your 3 dies, reset.

+### Trainer & Game Rules
+- **No healing outside of battle** except for using the Pokemon Center.
+- You are only allowed to fight trainers for EXP.
+- No shopping except for evo items from GoldenRod City.
+- Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
+  - You may re-enter cleared Dungeons, but you cannot fight skipped trainers unless they were perviously inaccessible.
+- You must beat all trainers in a gym before fighting the Gym Leader.

 ### Extra Catching Rules
 - You are not allowed to use Headbutt to get more mons.

-### Important features you need to know:
-- Press Select to cycle the tracker view between your Pokemon in party.
-  - This helps with making quick decisions in battle for switching.
-  - It also helps if multiple mons learn moves in battle so you can see their stats.
-- Press R to Fast Travel to anywhere you've been.
-Please only use after you beat the first rival fight.

-### Early Run Rewards
-- You're allowed to use the TM 70 and catch 1 of the 2 Pokemon from the Sprout Tower after you beat it.
-Last chance for a new Pokemon.
-- After you beat Falkner, you are rewarded with EV training items.
-You are now allowed to use these if you want to *fix* your Pokemon's stats.

-### EXP & Progression
-- **No wild Pokemon EXP**.
-- All EXP comes from **trainer battles only**.

 ### Pokemon Restrictions
 - No dupes of the same Pokemon.
-  - Exception: If a Pokemon happens to evolve into the same mon as another party member it's fine.
+  - If a Pokemon happens to evolve into the same mon as another in your party. it's fine.

 ### Move Restrictions
-- Can use healing moves but only once per battle if outside of a dungeon/gym.
+- You can only use healing moves once per Pokemon per battle.
-  - If you're in a dungeon/gym you can only use it once for that whole dungeon/gym.
+  - If you're in a dungeon/gym, you can only use it once for the whole dungeon/gym per Pokemon.
-  - This rule applies to each mon on your team.

 ### Banned Moves
 - Switcheroo, Aqua Ring, Leech Seed, Rest, Spore, and Pain Split.